-For bookings made at the ticket counter, at the ticket machine or via Rail Service, payment is made at the time of booking.
+For bookings made at the ticket counter, at the ticket machine or via SBB Contact Center, payment is made at the time of booking.
 For bookings made over the Internet, payment is made by selected payment method.

 The following conditions apply to online purchases: